ngaridennis33/java/SpringFramework/notes.md

 When used at class level, it specifies a base URL path for all handler methods within that class.
 Meaning that if a class is annotated with @RequestMapping("/api"), then all methods within that class will handle requests starting with /api

+# DTO:

+Data Transfer Object.
+It's a design pattern used to transfer data between software application subsystems or layers.DTOs are often used to encapsulate data exchanged between the frontend and backend, or between different layers of the backend.DTOs serve several purposes:

+- Encapsulation: DTOs encapsulate the data to be transferred, providing a clear boundary between different parts of the application.
+- Data Transformation: DTOs can be used to transform data from one format to another, for example, from database entities to a format suitable for presentation in the frontend.
+- Reduced Coupling: By using DTOs, you can reduce coupling between different layers of your application.
+For example, changes to the database schema don't necessarily affect the frontend as long as the DTOs remain unchanged.
+- Security: DTOs can also be used to restrict the data that is transferred between layers, ensuring that sensitive information is not exposed unnecessarily.

+# SERVICE LAYER

+The service layer in the restAPI plays an important role in separating concerns of handling business concerns of business login and application specific operations from the presentation layer which is the controoler and the data access layer which is the repository. it serves as an intermediary between the controller and the repository and encapsulating the business logic and providing a reusable and modular and testable codebase.

+# Importance of the service layer

+- Business Logic Encapsulation: The service layer encapsulates the business logic of the application.
+This separation ensures that business rules and operations are isolated from the presentation layer (controllers) and the data access layer (repositories), promoting better code organization and maintainability.
+- Reusability: By centralizing business logic in the service layer, you can easily reuse the same logic across different parts of your application.
+This reduces code duplication and ensures consistency in how business rules are applied throughout the system.
+- Testability: Since the service layer contains most of the application's logic, it becomes easier to test.
+Unit tests can be written specifically for service methods, mocking any dependencies such as repositories or external services.
+This helps ensure that the business logic behaves as expected under various conditions.
+- Transaction Management: Spring's declarative transaction management is often applied at the service layer.
+By annotating service methods with transactional annotations, you can define transactional boundaries around business operations.
+  This
+  ensures that operations either complete successfully or fail as a whole, maintaining data integrity.
+- Abstraction: The service layer provides an abstraction over the underlying data access layer.
+This allows you to switch data access technologies (e.g., switching from JDBC to JPA) without affecting the service layer or the rest of the application.
+- Security: Security-related concerns can be addressed at the service layer.
+This includes authentication, authorization, and other access control mechanisms.
+By centralizing security logic in the service layer, you can ensure consistent enforcement of security policies across the application.
+- Scalability: The service layer can help improve scalability by allowing you to distribute workload across multiple service instances or nodes.
+With proper design, you can scale individual services independently based on the specific demands of your application.